yogsototh/yblog/Scratch/en/blog/Hakyll-setup.md

 1. Correct my old code (in Ruby)
 2. Duplicate the core functionalities with Hakyll (in Haskell)

-I am also quite convinced I added too much functionalities in my old nanoc code.
+I added too much functionalities in my nanoc system.
-Starting from scratch (almost) is a nice way to remove a lot of unused crap.
+Starting from scratch (almost) remove efficiently a lot of unused crap.

 So far I am very happy with the switch.
-Hakyll is very fast compared to nanoc (about 3x to 5x faster for a complete build).
+A complete build is about 4x faster.
 I didn't broke the dependency system this time.
 As soon as I modify and save the markdown source,
 I can reload the page in the browser.